 - "Oy!
 Eld!
 Thankee!"
 And the bow.
 Definitely a 'F*ck yeah!' moment for this troper.

 - Roland himself gets several, usually when he shows the reader exactly how he managed to be the last gunslinger.

-- Everything about Roland's coming-of-age trial: his father previously held the record as the youngest to face the trial, and Roland has him beat by almost a full year; his completely left-field choice of weapon; besting and breaking Cortland Andrus; all done so he can face Martin, the man making a cuckold of his father, as a man himself, and give him a a big helping of GTFO.
+- Everything about Roland's coming-of-age trial: his father previously held the record as the youngest to face the trial, and Roland has him beat by two years; his completely left-field choice of weapon; besting and breaking Cortland Andrus; all done so he can face Martin, the man making a cuckold of his father, as a man himself, and give him a a big helping of GTFO.

 - Tull.
 In the first book, Roland, with nothing but his twin guns and badassery, single-handedly kills every man, woman, and child in town.
 To be fair, it was in self-defense.
 This is the moment the reader knows beyond all doubt that Roland is not one to be trifled with.

 - Some of Roland's crowning moments come when he's not fighting.
 Dancing the rice-dance, showing his diplomacy, and knowing when Jake needs a chance to actually be a preteen boy.
 That's what makes him a gunslinger... his ability to shoot is only part of the package.